 |Red beryl is an extremely rare variety of beryl that receives its red color from trace amounts of manganese.
 World-wide, crystals suitable for cutting gems have been found in one location only, the Ruby-Violet claims in the Wah Wah Mountains of Beaver County, Utah.
 The Utah Geological Survey estimated that one crystal of red beryl is found for every 150,000 gem-quality diamonds.|

-Red beryl is extremely rare because its formation requires a unique geochemical environment.
-First, the element beryllium must be present in large enough amounts to form minerals.
+Red beryl is rare because its formation requires a unique geochemical environment.
+First, beryllium must be present in large enough amounts to form minerals.
 Second, dissolved manganese must also be present at the same time and location.
 Third, the correct geochemical conditions must be present for beryllium, manganese, aluminum, silicon, and oxygen to crystallize into red beryl.
 Fractures and cavities must also be available to serve as a space for the crystals to grow.

 |At the Ruby-Violet mine, the topaz rhyolite is a lava flow that erupted from volcanic vents about 18 to 20 million years ago.
 As the lava flow cooled, fractures and cavities developed in the rock.
 These openings allowed superheated beryllium-rich water and gases to enter the formation.
 These were released from a magma chamber that was degassing below.|